guerrad49/birthdays/README.md

 ## Usage

 This script allows the user to create and maintain a database of birthdays.
-The database is kept as a local json file.
-This repo contains the file **test.json** as an example.
+The database is kept as a local binary file.
+This repo contains the file **test** as an example.

 ***